|Guide||♦||14 Triplogs||Mine 0||0 Topics|

-With a name like "Malicious Gap", you just cant help but be intrigued.
+With a name like "Malicious Gap", you can't help but be intrigued.
 It begs to be explored!
-The hike starts out at the end of FR236A from a beautiful primitive campsite with extensive shade from large oak trees that line the lower Greenback Creek drainage.
+The hike starts at the end of FR236A from a beautiful primitive campsite with extensive shade from large oak trees that line the lower Greenback Creek drainage.
 Just to the east of the campsite is Greenback Creek, which will be the route that you will be following.

-Route finding on this hike is basically a "no-brainer".
+Route finding on this hike is a "no-brainer".
 This hike involves extensive boulder hopping and scrambling.
 Much of the canyon bottom is open with segments of solid bedrock.
-Bushwhacking is only moderate by my standards with about three sections that are particularly thick.
+Bushwhacking is only moderate by my standards with about three particularly thick sections.
 What good off-trail backcountry hike doesn't have some bushwhacking to deal with?

-Not far into the hike you will encounter the first of many gems along the route.
+Not far into the hike, you will encounter the first of many gems along the route.
 I rounded a corner to find a monster, solid rock waterfall.
 Very cool!!
 I estimated it to be between forty and fifty feet high.
-That could be an exaggeration, but whatever it is, its definitely big and gnarly.
-Pictures just don't do it justice.
-The initial part starts out as a pour-over that quickly turned into a jagged and sheer overhanging rock face.
+That could be an exaggeration, but whatever it is, it's big and gnarly.
+Pictures don't do it justice.
+The initial part starts as a pour-over that quickly turned into a jagged and sheer overhanging rock face.
 Seeing this spot when Greenback Creek is running would be truly stunning.
 Greenback Creek typically runs in the winter months during snow runoff from warm periods between storms.
-Running water would definitely add an interesting and possibly challenging variable to this hike and should be taken into consideration.
+Running water would add an interesting and possibly challenging variable to this hike and should be considered.
 I figured that this was the end of the line but noticed a faint trail from either game or people that headed up a steep slope just to the right through a grove of oak trees that climbed up about half the height of the waterfall.
-From that point you could start to scramble up a section of small rock ledges heading back towards the middle of the canyon.
-The bypass is actually a fun scramble, however the trail that follows the cliff ledges heading up to the top is very narrow and steep with small loose rocks lying on the ledges.
+From that point, you could start to scramble up a section of small rock ledges heading back towards the middle of the canyon.
+The bypass is a fun scramble.
+However, the trail that follows the cliff ledges heading up to the top is very narrow and steep with small loose rocks lying on the ledges.
 This is not a section to be taken lightly.
 One poorly placed step and your hiking days are over.